ALAN ZWEIBEL

 A frequent guest on all the late-night talk shows, Alan’s theatrical contributions include his collaboration with Billy Crystal on the Tony Award winning play 700 Sundays, Martin Short’s Broadway hit Fame Becomes Me, and six off-Broadway plays including Bunny Bunny – Gilda Radner: A Sort of Romantic Comedy, which he adapted from his best-selling book.

-In addition to talk shows, Alan has appeared in episodes of Curb Your Enthusiasm and Law & Order, and can be seen in the documentary The Last Laugh about humor and the Holocaust; Judd Apatow’s Zen Diaries of Garry Shandling (HBO), Gilbert about the life of Gilbert Gottfried, and the Emmy nominated CNN documentary he executive produced titled Love, Gilda.
+In addition to talk shows, Alan has appeared in episodes of Curb Your Enthusiasm and Law & Order and can be seen in the documentary The Last Laugh about humor and the Holocaust; Judd Apatow’s Zen Diaries of Garry Shandling (HBO), Gilbert about the life of Gilbert Gottfried, Remembering Gene Wilder (Netflix), and the Emmy nominated CNN documentary he executive produced titled Love, Gilda.
+He is also an ensemble performer at New York’s Triad Theater in Celebrity Autobiography — and is a highly sought-after keynote speaker.

 But the production that Alan is most proud of is the one he co-created with his wife Robin, their three children and five grandchildren.